OBOFoundry/OBOFoundry.github.io/.github/ISSUE_TEMPLATE/ontology-review-request.md

 Please submit an ontology self-review using this form: https://forms.gle/A1PdpCMG3kz4qXeHA

-Upon completion, please update this tracker indicating that the review process can begin.
+Upon completion, please update this tracker with a comment indicating that the review process can begin.